tesla809/erc-20-tutorial/README.md

 #### Interface Overview

 Think of interfaces like a light switch.
 Light switches can come in different styles and operate in different ways.
 However, your only concern is that the lights can be turned on or off.
 You can think of the light switch as an interface or API for an action, toggling between lights on or off.

-In Object-Oriented Programming, [interfaces](<https://en.wikipedia.org/wiki/Interface_(computing)#In_object-oriented_languages>) are popular patterns as well.
-They split a piece of code's expected functionality from its implementation.
-Or simply put, interfaces separate the definition of a function from the actual behavior of the said function.
-As a result, they can help create the APIs that form our token standards.

 In Solidity specifically, an Interface is a smart contract that lists a series of functions and events without implementation.
 Interface contracts do not focus on HOW a contract can do something, only WHAT they can do.
 Think of smart contract interfaces as a skeleton or backbone.
 It defines the contract's functionalities and how to trigger them.
 But not HOW it occurs.
 HOW the function is implemented is customizable and up to the developer.